 This will depend on your needs.
 If you’re not worried about ransomware and have few security needs, you can stay with the free versions.
 If you need ransomware protection and other functions like anti-spam and anti-tracking, by all means, subscribe to the paid versions.

 Is it safe to use a computer without any antivirus software?

 Yes.
 As long as it’s not connected to a network and all software installed is trusted and came from trusted sources.
 Only clean portable storage must be used with the computer.
 Never use any portable storage found in the wild without scanning.

 My program stopped working after installing an antivirus.
 What should I do?

-Your program is either infected or it’s a victim of a false-positive reading.
-Antivirus programs allow for exceptions and you can check your scan results to allow your program to run.
+Your program is either infected, or it’s a victim of a false-positive reading.
+Antivirus programs allow for exceptions, and you can check your scan results to enable your application to run.
 If it’s not allowed, you can try to reinstall the program, or try to get a clean or updated copy.